Welcome Back to Florida, White Pelicans

 On the other hand, white pelicans usually find safer, less traveled environments, such as estuaries, lakes, mangrove islands — often within geographically protected areas.

-If you are able to get close enough to white pelicans, you’ll notice their unique food collection techniques.
-Working as a team, they collectively herd their prey, fluffing their wings to assemble and gather the fish.
+If you are able to get close enough to white pelicans, you’ll also notice their unique food collection techniques.
+Working as a team, they collectively herd their prey, fluffing their wings to assemble and also gather the fish.

 White pelicans collectively herd their prey